ThomasWaldmann/python-search-benchmark/README.txt

 indexers maybe don't use multiple cores / processes).
 But OTOH, if it is that easy, why not use it? :)

-To make the Xapian install as simple as possible its recommended that you put the xapian-core and xapian-bindings into the same virtualenv which hosts these benchmarks.
-To help we've included a shell script which will attempt to set these up for you.
+To make the Xapian install as simple as possible it's recommended that you put the xapian-core and xapian-bindings into the same virtualenv which hosts these benchmarks.
+To help we've included a shell script which will attempt to set these up for you: xapian-setup.sh